Blog Post

 How to Add Design QA to Your Workflow

 Most teams already have QA testing.
 Adding design QA closes the gap.
-Compare staging against Figma by overlaying the design spec on the live build.
+Compare staging against the design spec by comparing it against the live build.
 Capture issues with technical context by clicking elements to extract CSS values and screenshots.
 Export structured issues to Jira or Linear with full context.
 OverlayQA handles all three steps in a Chrome extension.